-- Unit plans with the square footage for each type of unit.
-Square footage must be highlighted on the plans. - Dimensioned floor plans for all unit types showing the location of common areas and units and indicating the exact placement of all accessible or adaptable units.
+- Unit plans with the square footage for each type of unit - Dimensioned floor plans for all unit types showing the location of common areas and units and indicating the exact placement of all accessible or adaptable units.
 If the placement of accessible and adaptable units cannot be indicated on floor plans, then this information must be on the site plan.
-Accessible and adaptable units must be highlighted on the plans. - Scaled drawing elevations for all building types. - Exception: rehabilitation projects may instead submit renderings or photographs if they are accompanied by an architect's certification that elevations will not change. - Basic site plan that indicates all the following: - Existing buildings - o All proposed structures

-- Any proposed demolition - o The site boundaries - The placement and orientation of buildings, parking spaces, planned and existing public sidewalks, landscaping, easements, dumpsters, buffers, etc. - The number of parking spaces - The location of planned site amenities such as playgrounds, gazebos, walking trails, etc. - o The location and size of any proposed commercial areas - The exact placement and number of accessible or adaptable units if not listed on the floor plans - If any portion of the site is in a floodplain or contains wetlands.
-If so, the site plan must indicate the location of buildings, common areas, and any land improvements in relation to the floodplain or wetlands. - The location of any construction deterrents such as streams, ravines, gullies, drainage problems, etc.

-A narrative listing the location and page number of all required site plan items above.

-- Current aerial photograph with the location of the site clearly marked and the surrounding uses and access points to the site clearly visible.
+- Scaled drawing elevations for all building types. - Exception: rehabilitation projects may instead submit renderings or photographs if they are accompanied by an architect's certification that elevations will not change. - Basic site plan that indicates all the following: - Existing buildings - All proposed structures - o Any proposed demolition - o The site boundaries - The placement and orientation of buildings, parking spaces, planned and existing public sidewalks, landscaping, easements, dumpsters, buffers, etc. - o The number of parking spaces - The location of planned site amenities such as playgrounds, gazebos, walking trails, etc. - o The location and size of any proposed commercial areas - The exact placement and number of accessible or adaptable units if not listed on the floor plans - If any portion of the site is in a floodplain or contains wetlands.
+If so, the site plan must indicate the location of buildings, common areas, and any land improvements in relation to the floodplain or wetlands. - The location of any construction deterrents such as streams, ravines, gullies, drainage problems, etc. - A narrative listing the location and page number of all required site plan items above. - Current aerial photograph with the location of the site clearly marked and the surrounding uses and access points to the site clearly visible.
 Scattered site projects must submit a map indicating the location of each site with the parcel number or address labeled for each property. - Current photographs of the project site, including images of each side of the existing structures for rehabilitation projects.
 Images obtained from a website are not acceptable.